Kau5h1K/Kau5h1K.github.io/_posts/2019-03-17-eda-linux-evolve.md

 ---
 ## 5. Wrangling the data
-<p>For our analysis, we want to visualize the contributions over time.
-For this, we use the information in the <code>timestamp</code> column to create a time series-based column.</p>
+<p>For my analysis, I want to visualize the contributions over time.
+For this, I use the information in the <code>timestamp</code> column to create a time series-based column.</p>

 ```python